hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ## 5.6.
 Enabling Hazelcast Cloud Discovery

-The purpose of Hazelcast Cloud Discovery is to provide the clients to use IP addresses provided by `hazelcast orchestrator`.
+The purpose of [Hazelcast Cloud](https://cloud.hazelcast.com/) Discovery is to provide the clients to use IP addresses provided by Hazelcast orchestrator.
 To enable Hazelcast Cloud Discovery, specify a token for the `discoveryToken` field and set the `enabled` field to `true`.

 The following are example configurations.